parkeeeeeeeeer/computational-art-spring2024/assignments/final/README.md

-H1 Final Project H1
+# Final Project

-LINK: Your project should be accessible by going to the link referenced in the “Turning in your assignment” section below.

-FIVE INTERCONNECTED ASPECTS: You need to specifically list the five aspects of your system that you made connect to one another.
-Which one do you tihnk produced the most interesting effect?
+## Link
+You can access my final project [here](https://github.com/parkeeeeeeeeer/computational-art-spring2024/tree/main/assignments/final).

+## Five Interconnected Aspects
-1. If mouse is pressed then sound loop will
+1. **Mouse Interaction with Sound**: When the mouse is pressed, a sound loop plays.
-2. If the mouse is pressed when sound loop  is going then it will stop playing the noise
+2. **Mouse Interaction to Stop Sound**: If the mouse is pressed while the sound loop is playing, it stops.
-3. The amplitude is connected to the height of the boxes
+3. **Amplitude and Box Height Connection**: The amplitude of the sound is connected to the height of the boxes.

-MULTIMEDIA: Specifically point out the three (or more) types of multimedia you used.

-1. 3D boxes are being useed
-2. Sound is being used
-3.
+4. **Dynamic Ripple Effects**: If the wave sound is not playing, the boxes generate ripple effects using noise.
+5. **Slider Control**: The top slider changes the height of the cube, while the bottom slider adjusts the rotation of the box.

+The most interesting effect was achieved by connecting the amplitude of the sound to the height of the boxes, creating dynamic visualizations based on the audio input.

+## Multimedia
+1. **3D Boxes**: Utilized for the main visual component of the project.
+2. **Sound**: Integrated to enhance the interactive experience.
+3. **Image Texture**: Water images used within each box to simulate water effects.

+## Permission for Public Sharing
-ALLOWED TO PUBLICLY SHARE?: Let me know if you are willing to have me use your project in a public demonstration of student work in DMTI.
+I am open to having my project shared publicly for demonstrations of student work in DMTI.

-I am alright with this being shared.